 3. To format a USB, type “Clear-Disk 1 -RemoveData” and press enter.
 It will remove the USB files.
 Make sure that assign the USB number not your hard disk.

-4. The this cleaned successfully.
-Now type “New-Partition -DiskNumber 1 -IsActive:$true” and press enter to create the partition and activated as active disk.
+4. The disk cleaned successfully.
+Now type “New-Partition -DiskNumber 1 -UseMaximumSize -IsActive:$true” and press enter to create the partition and activated as active disk for booting system through USB.

 5. Now type “Get-Volume” and press enter to list all volumes or drives.
 Find the exact drive you want to format.